Action is the primary key: a categorical framework for episodic memories and logical reasoning: Functor search

-Actions are linked to raw-data that depict the features of each action.
-The raw-data includes timestamps for each action.
+Let assume that each action has timestamps.
 If an effect occurs before its cause, it violates the rule of causality.
 Comparing the order of the timestamps evaluates the consistency of a functor between an e-log and an s-log.

 Consider arrows from actions to their timestamps and assume there is an order relation between a pair of timestamps when there is a causal relationship between the corresponding actions.
 Figure \ref{time_cause} depicts an e-log and functors into s-logs.
 In this e-log, composites of arrows are commutative as follow: